pgadmin-org/pgadmin4/docs/en_US/getting_started.rst

 for the dialog.
 You can access additional Postgres help by navigating through the *Help* menu, and selecting the name of the resource that you wish to open.

+You can search for objects in the database using the :ref:`Search objects <search_objects>`

 .. toctree::
    :maxdepth: 2